gibranmfw/chinobot/README.md

 # Chinobot
 an experimental line bot using python.
-You can play with it by adding @npb4143b form your line app
+You can play with it by adding @npb4143b from your line app

 Hope it's still running lol